 Not only is the technology buying decision changing hands from the legal professional to the business user, but the technology itself is changing how the legal process works.

 Before we talked about e-discovery, however, Nevin really needed "to back up a bit."
-The first thing I should know, she said, is that e-discovery -- mind you, a rather new development in law born from the advent of electronic data -- is being rocked by IT consumerization.
+The thing I should know, she said, is that e-discovery -- mind you, a rather development in law born from the advent of electronic data -- is being rocked by IT consumerization.
 There are two chief consumers of e-discovery technology, she explained: Businesses, which get sued (all big businesses, in other words), and the outside law firms they typically hire to handle e-discovery.
 Over the last two decades, companies traditionally have looked to their outside law firms to pick the e-discovery tools.
 If there was a technology czar for e-discovery, it was that outside counsel billing beaucoup money per hour.
 Not anymore.

 "Increasingly, the marketplace is moving to an environment in which the corporations might be making these purchasing and buying decisions directly -- and directing their external counsel into a specific technology," Nevin said.
 Sound familiar?